 If you’d like to sell scrap gold or jewels, look around for the best price.
 While spot pricing is the national standard, most stores don’t honor it.
 Stores not inside major shopping malls might have lower rent and overhead, and so can pay you more.

 If you are sending your jewelry off in the mail, make sure you investigate how much it will cost you to have the pieces sent back to you if you don’t like the offer.
 While most firms will pay to have you send them your items, they will charge you a considerable amount if you want them back.
 Know ahead of time if you must pay to get jewelry back.

 Know what you have when it comes to gold.
-Even if something looks similar to gold, it may not have the same value.
-Usually gold is mixed with other metals to give it strength.
-That can make it less valuable.
-Gold plated items are subject to this too.
+Pieces that appear to be gold may not be worth gold’s weight.
+Usually, there are other metals mixed with gold for stability.
+This makes the value lower.
+This applies to gold plated items as well.
 If you do not know for sure the value of your gold piece, have it appraised before presenting it for sale.

 A magnet can help you determine if a gold piece is solid.
 Precious metals, gold included, are not magnetic.
 Sometimes the clasp of a piece is solid, however the rest will be plated.
 The magnet test is simple and effective for this purpose.